root-foundation/root/foundation/Essence.md

 ### Sentence

-RootNet enables collective prosperity in the age of AI, *through structural unity*.
+RootNet is a network that enables collective prosperity in the age of AI, through structural unity.

 ### Blurb